An English class at Assumption

 • Study English with the flexibility to pursue your passions – concentrate in literature, writing and mass communications or double major in English and education.

-• Spend a semester engaged in an exciting internship for leading television networks, public relations agencies and sports teams in New York City;
+• Spend a semester engaged in an exciting internship for leading television networks, public relations agencies, and sports teams in Worcester and beyond.

-• Gain practical experience on-campus writing for Le Provocateur, the student newspaper, Thoreau’s Rooster or MUSE, student literary journals, or producing a television show for ACTV, the on-campus television station.
+• Gain practical experience on-campus writing for Le Provocateur, the student newspaper, MUSE, student literary journals, or producing a television show for ACTV, the on-campus television station.